transp-or/optimization_2024/week_04/readme.md

-Complete all exercises listed bellow:
+Complete all exercises listed bellow. exercises marked with a * are supplementary optional exercises:

 ## Week 4: simplex
 - Pivoting  --> lab05